YagoLopez/material-light/README.md

 ## Use

 - This project is meant to be used with the **angular-cli** although not mandatory.
-- Clone or download the repository.
+- Until it will be available as an NPM package, clone or download the repository.
 - Copy the `ml` folder (where the components are) into your project
-- Copy and paste the `assets` folder contents into the **exact same path** in your angular-cli project
+- Copy and paste the contents of the `assets` folder into the **exact same path** in your angular-cli project
 - Use the components following the examples in the `pages` directory.
 The components use `ml` as namespace.
 For example: `<ml-icon>email</ml-icon>` places an email icon component in a template.
 - There are two ways of using the library:
   1. **As components**.
 For example, import `MlButton` and `MlIcon` in your component and put `<ml-button>` and `<ml-icon>` in your template.
-  2. **As modules**: Following the previous example, you will need to import the modules `MlButtonMod` and `MlIconMod` in your own module.
-The use of modules allows to implement lazy-loading.
+  2. **As modules**: You would need to import the modules `MlButtonMod` and `MlIconMod` into your own module.
+The use of modules is indicated for lazy-loading.
-- Note: This library works with AOT
+- This library works with AOT

 ## Testing